rharbird/microbit-challenges/docs/source/introduction/getting_started.rst

 .. _runtime: https://lancaster-university.github.io/microbit-docs/

 .. note:: If you feel confused while reading through tutorials or if you feel like you need more guidance to start programming, don't be discouraged!
 There is a number of
     free online courses that are great at going through basics of programming with Python, like this one_.
-Try to go through a first few lessons, and everything should make more sense.
+Try to go through the first few lessons, and everything should make more sense.

 .. _one: https://www.edx.org/course/introduction-to-computer-science-and-programming-using-python-2